munificent/craftinginterpreters/book/global-variables.md

 tuned for different use patterns.
 For example, JavaScript VMs often have a faster representation for objects that are used more like instances of classes compared to other objects whose set of properties is more freely modified.
-C and C++ compilers often have a number of different ways of compiling switch statements based on the number of cases and how densely packed the case values are.
+C and C++ compilers usually have a variable of ways of compiling switch statements based on the number of cases and how densely packed the case values are.

 </aside>